commanded/commanded/guides/Deployment.md

 If using PostgreSQL-based Elixir EventStore please also refer to its documentation about [running on a clustering of nodes](https://hexdocs.pm/eventstore/cluster.html).

-## Multi node, but not distributed Erlang deployment
+## Multi-node, but not distributed Erlang deployment

 Running multiple nodes, but choosing not to connect the nodes together to form a distributed Erlang cluster, requires that you use the local registry and Phoenix's pub/sub library with its Redis adapter.